jennapierce/Software-Engineering/Importing-VM.md

 `docker-machine create --driver virtualbox --virtualbox-no-vtx-check default`

 This creates a VM called `default` which is what is used by the `docker-machine` utility and the `docker` commands use that.
+You can create multiple Docker machines, just use different names.

 ## Configuring to run Docker against the docker machine

 The new docker machine is dormant.
 To start it, use

-`docker-machine start`
+`docker-machine start default`

 When it completes, why does it give you a message like this?

 ![image-20200125162702574](images/image-20200125162702574.png)

 When the docker machine starts, it does not advertise itself or provide any kind of registration.
 Because of this, when you issue a regular `docker` command, that command will not know how to work with the docker machine.
 It needs an *environment*.
-So what is this `docker-machine env`?
-It tells you the settings needed for `docker` to talk to the machine.
+So what is this `docker-machine env default`?
+It tells you the settings needed for `docker` to talk to the `default` machine after it is started.
 It does not actually *set* those settings, it tells you what they are.
 It also tells you *how* to set them.

 ### `docker-machine env default` on windows